algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma2.rst

     <script>
         // List of answers
         const answersQ3 = [
-            { id: 'q3a', value: 'a', text: 'By chance, the first answer must be the same color as the key to the enigma is.' }, { id: 'q3b', value: 'b', text: 'The answers never are all right for all situations.' }, { id: 'q3c', value: 'c', text: 'The last person must get a right answer.' }, { id: 'q3d', value: 'd', text: 'It depends on the number of people in the line.' }
+            { id: 'q3a', value: 'a', text: 'The first player\'s answer must be their hair color.' }, { id: 'q3b', value: 'b', text: 'There must be an odd number of indigo hairs.' }, { id: 'q3c', value: 'c', text: 'The last player must get a right answer.' }, { id: 'q3d', value: 'd', text: 'It depends on the number of players.' }
         ];

         // Function to shuffle the answers